boudinfl/pke/README.md

   - preprocessed text: whitespace-separated POS-tagged tokens, one sentence per line.
   - Stanford XML CoreNLP format: output file produced using the annotators tokenize, ssplit, pos and lemma.
+Document logical structure information can by specified by incorporating attributes into the sentence elements of the CoreNLP XML format.

+Detailed examples of input formats are provided in the examples/ directory.

 Default language in pke is English and default candidate selection methods are based on the PTB tagset.